IanMooreIsMe/day-slide-hero/README.md

 ```

 2. Include an image (mine was 628x400) called `bg.jpg` for the background.
+3. Create a folder called `output` because I was too lazy to automatically make one.
 3. Run the script.
 4. Enjoy your zip file with all the generated slides.